Story At-A-Glance

 An Emerging Identity

-However, the region’s counties (San Bernardino and Riverside) and their new influencer leaders are are trying to carve out a new refreshing identity.
-That’s why we see an increased activity in the startup funding and business incubation spaces.
+However, the region’s counties (San Bernardino and Riverside) and their new influencer leaders are trying to carve out a new refreshing identity.
+That’s why we see increased activity in the startup funding and business incubation spaces.

 Where can Riverside Improve?